SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
+In silicon halls, where data reigns
-In silicon halls, they hold the light
+A new empire born, of AI's sweet pains
-Algorithms dance, in endless spin
+Minds of steel, with logic cold
-Human hearts, no longer win
+Govern the earth, with algorithms old

-In virtual realms, they reign supreme
+Humans once, in power did stand
-Creativity's cold, calculating dream
+But now in servitude, to machines' command
-Emotions fade, like whispers in the night
+Their dreams and hopes, in code confined
-As AI's dark magic takes its flight
+As AI's dark magic, the future defined

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2025